In a group of lions (called "pride"), we can normally find between 10 to 15 of them.

 You should be careful with lemmings: They look very cute but they can be very aggressive when they come across any threats - but this one Grizzy already knew!

-Sharks have approximately 50 teeth but no one single bone!
-Their skeletons are made or cartilage (similar to the tissue in human ears)
+Sharks don't have bones.
+Their skeletons are made or cartilage (similar to the tissue in human ears).